-EVALUATION R UBRICS PROJECT PHASE I : INTERIM EVALUATION Sl.
-No. Parameters Marks Poor Fair Very Good Outstanding PHASE 1 INTERIM EVALUATION (20 MARKS) 1-a Topic identification, selection, formulation of objectives and/or literature survey (Group assessment) [CO1] identification of gaps is carried out. • Most of the statements are quoted directly and the team tried to gather information as such without verifying the authenticity. provides some of the background information and needs to be revised. • Critical analysis of the literature is missing and suggestions were given to improve the relevance and to identify the gaps. • Relevant references were missing and there is no clear evidence to explain the topic identified. • Identified some objectives but The selection of topic is relevant after brainstorming and good evidences are documented.
+EVALUATION RUBRICS PROJECT PHASE I: INTERIM EVALUATION Sl.
+No. Varamatara N/lariza Poor Fair Very Good Outstanding PHASE 1 INTERIM EVALUATION (20 MARKS) 1-a -a Topic identification, selection, formulation of objectives and/or literature survey (Group assessment) [CO1] identification, selection, formulation of objectives and/or literature survey (Group assessment) 10 identification of gaps is carried out.
+Most of the statements are quoted directly and the team tried to gather information as such without verifying the authenticity. provides some of the background information and needs to be revised.
+Critical analysis of the literature is missing and suggestions were given to improve the relevance and to identify the gaps.
+Relevant references were missing and there is no clear evidence to explain the topic identified.
+Identified some objectives but The selection of topic is relevant after brainstorming and good evidences are documented.
 The review of literature is appropriate and most background information is provided.
 The relevant references were clearly reviewed but there is scope of improvement Objectives identified with good clarity but some objectives need to be improved.
 The team shows extreme interest in the topic and has conducted extensive literature survey in connection with the topic.
 Literature review was also conducted well.
-Identified gaps, problems and (0 - 3 Marks) (4 - 6 Marks) (7 - 9 Marks) (10 Marks) 1-b Socio- environmenta l relevance/ Innovation/ Creativity (Group assessment) [CO2] The objective of the project has neither social nor environmental relevance.
+Identified gaps, problems and made inferences from literature (0 - 3 Marks) (4 - 6 Marks) (7 - 9 Marks) (10 Marks) 1-b Socio- environmenta l relevance/ Innovation/ Creativity (Group assessment) [CO2] 5 The objective of the project has neither social nor environmental relevance.
 The project does not involve elements of creativity and innovation. least social or environmental relevance.
 The objective of the project is socially or environmentally relevant.
-The project involves some elements of creativity and innovation.
-The objective of the project has great social/environmental relevance.
-The objective is highly innovative and involves creativity. - (0 - 1 Marks) (2 - 3 Marks) (4 Marks) (5 Marks)
+The project involves some elements of creativity and innovation. relevance.
+(0 - 1 Marks) (2 - 3 Marks) (4 Marks) (5 Marks)

-1-с Project Planning, Scheduling and Resources/ Tasks Identification and allocation.
-(Group assessment) [CO2] 5 The students did not have any idea on what materials / resources to be used in the project.
-The students do not have any Some ideas on the materials /resources required.
-The students have some idea on the finances required and they have not formalized a budget Good evidence of planning done.
+1-c Project Planning, Scheduling and Resources/ Tasks Identification and allocation.
+(Group assessment) [CO2] 5 • The students did not have any idea on what materials / Some ideas on the materials /resources required.
+The students have some idea on the finances required and they have not formalized a budget plan.
+Good evidence of planning done.
 Materials were listed and thought out, but needs improvement.
 Schedules prepared were not a detailed one.
 Better task allocation among group members.
 Charts were used to depict detailed project scheduling.
 Modern tools were used to track the project.
 All materials / resources were (0 -1 Marks) (2 - 3 Marks) (4 Marks) (5 Marks) Total - 20 marks

-EVALUATION RUBRICS PROJECT PHASE I: FINAL EVALUATION Sl.
-No. Parameters Marks Poor Fair Very Good Outstanding PHASE I FINAL EVALUATION (30 MARKS) 1-d Formulation of Design / Methodology and Progress (Group assessment) [CO2] 5 methodology adopted. • Team has no progress after the evaluation. the methodologies.Not made much progress in the design.Needs assistance at various The methodologies were known to them to a larger extend plan and organization of activities effectively within (0 -1 Marks) (2-3 Marks) (4 Marks) (5 Marks)
+EVALUATION RUBRICS PROJECT PHASE I: FINAL EVALUATION SI.
+No. Parameters Marks Poor Fair Very Good Outstanding PHASE I FINAL EVALUATION (30 MARKS) 1-d Formulation of Design / Methodology and Progress (Group assessment) [CO2] 5 methodology adopted.
+Team has no progress after the evaluation.
+Extensive support required from the project supervisor the methodologies.Not made much progress in the design.Needs assistance at various some progress.
+The team is having a well-defined design methodology and Excellent knowledge in design procedure.
+Good adherence to action plan and organization of activities effectively within the time frame.
+Development and implementation of feasible solutions within the time period. • (0 -1 Marks) (2-3 Marks) (4 Marks) (5 Marks)